By Mary Luz Mejia | Published on January 29, 2026

 Boston Bay Jerk Center Jamaica

 It's said that Boston Beach, a strip of coastline along what used to be called Buckley's Beach, is the birthplace of modern-day jerk.
-The first "Jerkmen" are said to be Isaiah Smith, Drelton Williams, Arthur Wilson, Rufus West and Sydney and James Marshall, and their jerk pit was supposedly located less than a quarter-mile east on the A road from Boston Beach.
+The first "Jerkmen" are said to be Isaiah Smith, Drelton Williams, Arthur Wilson, Rufus West and Sydney and James Marshall.
+Their jerk pit was supposedly located less than a quarter-mile east on the A road from Boston Beach.

 Today, the Boston Bay Jerk Center, a rural food court and mall, cooks up a variety of jerk meats on open pits using uncured pimento wood over blazing hot coals.
 Corrugated zinc covers the meat until it's cooked to tender perfection.
 Place your order by weight — quarter, half or full pound — and if you like it spicy, get some jerk sauce on the side.
 You can get fresh coconut water, juice and other tasty Jamaican treats from nearby stalls, too, if you're so inclined.